 Love is discovering and embracing who you are and why you are.
 It’s the Golden Rule no one ever really mentions: Treating your Self how you deserve to be treated.
 It’s not being selfish, but rather, being self-full.
 Filling yourself up with so much of God that no matter how much you give to others, you always feel complete.
 It’s your cup that runneth over.

 My prayer for you is to search for the love inside of yourself without ever feeling the need to look for it in someone else.
-I pray that you love yourself the way you desire to be loved.
-And I pray that you learn how to love and see yourself through God’s eyes.
+I pray that you love yourself the way you desire — and deserve — to be loved.
+I pray that you learn how to love and see yourself through God’s eyes.
 That when you look at yourself in the mirror, you genuinely admire your reflection and everything beneath it.
 ‘Cause in the words of Kendrick, “Love is not just a verb, it’s you looking in the mirror.”

 You’ll never have your parents’ love story, but you will find love — in God, in you, in time.